Universidad Anáhuac México: Background and scope of the institution

 Universidad Anahuac México is part of the Anahuac Universities Network, an international network of Catholic universities led by the Legionaries of Christ, which share a mission and an educational model.
 It is made up of universities at an international level with ten institutions in Mexico, one in Chile, one in Spain, two in Italy and two more in United States.
 In addition, the Virtual University Anahuac serves corporate clients from twenty-five virtual institutional offices located throughout the world.

 The Anahuac Universities Network shares the international education system of the Legion of Christ called the Education Consortium Anáhuac (CEA) in 18 countries and serving over 100,000 students from kindergarten to graduate school.

 College life

 ASUA (Social Action of Universidad Anahuac)

-Its mission is to help the students create a spirit of Positive Leadership Action for social improvement for people with physical, spiritual or human needs.
-This is done by creating and promoting social development projects through the support of students, alumni, faculty and administration.
+Creating and promoting social development projects through the support of students, alumni, faculty and administration.

 FESAL (Federation of Student Societies)

 The aim of the Federation of Student Societies is to promote, organize and direct participation of students in the activities of the Schools of the Universidad Anahuac.